The Last Frontier (serial)

 The Last Frontier is an American Pre-Code 12-chapter serial, distributed by RKO Radio Pictures in 1932.
 The story was based on the novel of the same name by Courtney Ryley Cooper.

-The serial starred Lon Chaney, Jr. as the Zorro-esque hero The Black Ghost.
+The serial starred Lon Chaney Jr. as the Zorro-esque hero The Black Ghost.
 Dorothy Gulliver was the leading female star.
 The total running time of the serial is 213 minutes.

+This serial was also released theatrically in 1932 as a 70-minute feature version called The Black Ghost.

 Plot

 The outlaw "Tiger" Morris attempts to drive settlers off their land in order to acquire the local gold deposits.
-A crusading newspaper editor, Tom Kirby, becomes the masked vigilante, The Black Ghost, to stop him.
+A crusading newspaper editor, Tom Kirby, becomes the masked vigilante The Black Ghost to stop him.